Nakkub/FapheroSP/README.md

 Malu

 ## Changelog...
+### Ver.0.3
+- Changes
+  - Added Curse system.
+Every round has the chance of applying a "curse".
+A debuff that can make the game a little harder.
+    - "Go Back" Curse: Sends you back a random amount of rounds (Customizable)
+    - "Increase Invasion Chance" Curse:
+-Fixes
+  - Fixed crash from the perk system when playing for an extended period.
 ### Ver.0.2
 - Changes
   - Added Point and Perk system.
 After getting enough points, you will get a choice of 2 perks to make gameplay easier.
 Each one stacks.
 Perks are lost on gameover regardless of your save settings.